-Through a five-month workshop series, participants learn about the health care system for Travis County residents with low income and how Central Health and its partners come together to address health disparities.
+Through a series of 5 workshops, participants learn about the health care system for Travis County residents with low income and how Central Health and its partners come together to address health disparities.

 Health Champions are challenged to think outside of their individual realities to become advocates for health care access and equity in their own communities.